kc127/SDC-Engineering-Journal/Talking points.md

-Hi, my name is Kanchan, I built the reviews microservice for a retail web-portal that handles viewing and submission of reviews for the product selected.
+Hi, my name is Kanchan, I recently worked on a project where I was responsible for building the backend (server+database) for  the reviews microservice for a e-commerce website ~~retail web-portal that handles viewing and submission of reviews for the product selected. ~~

+#### interesting topics to talk about in order
+- horizontal scaling: nginx load balancing with least-conn strategy
+- separation of servers and database using docker
+- indexing
+- error rate is 8% don't talk about it

 #### What does my microservice do:
 - User should be able to write new reviews,
 - read all the reviews, view the ratings  for the product they choose
 - sort it based on different categories such as helpfulness, relevant

-#### How much data
+#### How much data and organization and what database
-To store my data after cleaning using nodestream, I went with MySQL.
-I created about 6 tables to store my data using MySQL.
+To store my data after cleaning using nodestream, I went with a relational database, MySQL.
+I created about 6 tables to store my data and organized the data using foreign keys
 - 1M Products with 5 M Reviews
 - 2M Photos
 - 1M Characteristics